10 Beautiful Broads Connected To The Mob

 Associated with: Anthony “Little Augie Pisano” Carfano

+Janice Drake was a dancer who gained the title of Miss New Jersey in 1944 and the former wife of comedian Allan Drake.
+Her final love interest, mobster Anthony Carfano, would be responsible for her death — although not directly.
 Carfano was driving home when they were both shot to death by two Genovese hitmen.
 Vito Genovese ordered Carfano’s murder because Carfano refused to meet with him after he took control of the Family in 1957.
-The only reason Janice Drake was murdered was because she was in the car and the killers didn’t want any witnesses.
+The only reason Janice Drake was murdered was because she was in the car — the killers could not leave a witness.
+An unfortunate case of wrong time and wrong place.

 Lottie Coll